ttom331/ecommerce-app/README.md

 Added notifications for purchased orders.
 - Users recieve a notifcation via email when the successfully purchase an order, this was done making a notification and using mailtrap.

+Added a lookbook
+- Added a lookbook, took inspiration from Ikea, it showcases different designs involving the furniture that customers can purchase on the website

 23/06/25

 Features Implemented